reuters-graphics/runner/README.md

 ## Writing inputs

-If you're writing you tasks config in `.tasksrc.js` file, you can also define functions in an `inputs' key that can change or supply additional positional and named arguments to your task chains.
+If you're writing your tasks config in `.tasksrc.js` file, you can also define functions in an `inputs` key that can change or supply additional positional and named arguments to your task chains.

 ```javascript
 module.exports = {